healthysustainablecities/global-indicators/process/readme.md

 ## Software installation and set up

-Running the software requires installation of [Git](https://git-scm.com/) (to retrieve the software) and [Docker](https://www.docker.com/) (to set up the required computational environment and software dependencies).
+Running the software requires installation of [Git](https://git-scm.com/) (to retrieve the software) and [Docker Desktop](https://www.docker.com/) (to set up the required computational environment and software dependencies).
 The software is currently run from a command prompt.
 On Windows systems we recommend the use of Windows Subsystem for Linux (wsl2), with this installed before installation of Docker, as per instructions on [Docker Desktop WSL 2](https://docs.docker.com/desktop/windows/wsl/)).

 Once Git is installed, the software may be retrieved by cloning this repository: